chaosape/chaosape.github.com/_posts/2016-06-24-Caching-Breaks-Abstractions.md

 ---
 title: In a world of multi-core processors, memory caching can break useful abstractions.
 ---

-TODO: Use coherency instead of consistency.

 It seems [Moore's Law](https://en.wikipedia.org/wiki/Moore%27s_law) will remain an accurate model for predicting transistor density in